 Perhaps, the most popular person that we can relate to when it comes to making passive income is Pat Flynn.
-A typical guy who got laid off from his job, turned to selling eBook for making some side cash and went on to become one of the most successful online entrepreneur in the 21st century.
+A typical guy who got laid off from his job turned to sell eBook for making some side cash and went on to become one of the most successful online entrepreneurs in the 21st century.
 At least, that’s what I think.

 Today, Pat is an author, a business coach and a frequent speaker at conferences.
 Of all that, he’s most likely known as the trailblazer for setting the passive income trend online.
 On his website, named after that very keyphrase, you can see his monthly earnings along with case studies to show what works and what doesn’t.

 Unlike other advocates, I found him to be different.
-Firstly, he doesn’t sell you the million dollar dream.
-Instead, he talks practical sense and offer knowledge that can be applied in a variety of ways.
-Those who are inspired by his success have all set out to do their own things and build businesses that are not only profitable, but also sustainable.
+Firstly, he doesn’t sell you the million-dollar dream.
+Instead, he talks practical sense and offers knowledge that can be applied in a variety of ways.
+Those who are inspired by his success have all set out to do their own things and build businesses that are not only profitable but also sustainable.

 Popular Online Passive Income Ideas

-That means, property owners can collect fees all year round, converting empty spaces into income streams.
+That means property owners can collect fees all year round, converting empty spaces into income streams.
 Even with just a room or a studio, many people have flocked to Airbnb doing just that.
-There’s a good market wanting to rent these kind of places, so why not have them listed to make some money?
+There’s a good market wanting to rent these kinds of places, so why not have them listed to make some money?